Make Her Feel Welcome with Chic Points

 I get really dry hands in the winter because of the cold air, though it usually doesnt stay for long.
 But I swear by Glysomed hand cream.
 They come in bright green little bottles, in drugstores.
 It’s slightly greasy, but about a day after applying it, the cuts (in worst cases) and gone and soft (: To get around being greasy I usually just apply on the backs of my hands, avoiding palms.

 I don’t get acne much, so I cant help you there.
 Just what everyone says.. wash your face a lot.
-My friend has bad acne, and to no avail with products. :/posted almost 5 years ago
+My friend has bad acne, and to no avail with products. :/posted about 5 years ago

 I suffer from eczema, too. :(

 I use hydro-cortisone creams or Eumovate, which is prescribed.
 You could ask at your pharmacy, as I’m pretty sure it can be bought over the counter.
-As for Acne, Freederm works wonders.posted almost 5 years ago
+As for Acne, Freederm works wonders.posted about 5 years ago

 Since price seems to be an issue, I’d suggest an aspirin mask for your acne.
 I have a propylene glycol allergy which prevents me from using just about every anti-acne (and pretty much every cosmetic) product on the market.
 If they don’t list it, its usually an unlisted ingredient.
 So, I’ve been using aspirin masks to reduce my acne and minimize my exposure to propylene glycol.
 Its extremely cheap.